RaviAmane/SOR/USE_CASE_2.md

-API Optimization for Mobile Applications (Efficient Network Usage)
+**API Optimization for Mobile Applications (Efficient Network Usage)**
+---
 In order to improve the performance for mobile applications, the API uses partial resources.

-- Partial Response for GET
+- **Partial Response for `HTTP GET` on `/customers/{customerId}`.**
+	- For `HTTP GET` operation, specify the response fields by using `fields` query parameter.
+This way only the required fields are returned optimizing the network traffic.
+- **Update Selected Fields with `HTTP PATCH`**
+	- Use of `HTTP PATCH` operation where only the fields that need changing are sent over the network.
-	- With GET operation, specify the response fields by using fields query parameter.
+	- In addition, like GET operation, specify the response fields by using `fields` query parameter.
 This way only the required fields are returned over the network.
-- Update Selected Fields with PATCH
-	- Use of PATCH HTTP operation where only the fields that need changing are sent over the network.
-	- In addition, like GET operation, specify the response fields by using fields query parameter.
-This way only the required fields are returned over the network.
-No fields are returned if this query parameter is not passed; in this case HTTP code 204 is returned.
+No fields are returned if this query parameter is not passed; in that case HTTP code `204` is returned further optimizing the network traffic.

-Examples:

-GET Request:
+**Examples**

 The following example shows the use of the fields parameter.

-Simple request: This HTTP GET request omits the fields parameter and returns the full resource.
+- **Simple request** This HTTP GET request omits the fields parameter and returns the full resource.

-GET /v1/123456

-Full resource response: The full resource data includes the following fields.

-  200 OK

-  {
+`GET /v1/customers/123456`

+For above request that does not send any query parameter, the full resource response is send back that would include the following fields.

+  *HTTP Status*

+  `200 OK`

+  *Response Body*

+  `{
       "id" : 123456,
       "firstName": "David",
       "lastName" : "J",
       "addresses" : [
         {
           "type" : "home",
           "value" : "David's home address"
         },
         {
           "type" : "shipping",
           "value" : "David's shipping address"
         },
         {
           "type" : "billing",
           "value" : "David's billing address"
         }
     ],
     "isDeleted" : false
-  }
+  }`

 Request for a partial response: The following request for this same resource uses the fields parameter to significantly reduce the amount of data returned.